gustojs/nuxt-feathers-vuex/README.md

 })
 ```

-Remember to add it manually if you don't use `generate` option.
+Remember to add it manually if you don't use the `generate` option.

 If we don't want to use `services` folder, we can just pass services with `service('serviceName')`.
 In such a case we need to additionally import `service` function.